arpit456jain/Getting-Started-with-open-source/README.md

 ![Hacktoberfest](https://user-images.githubusercontent.com/59393136/135566614-5635902f-2907-4e01-8baf-3cb1b43a6b20.png)

+### What is Git and Github?<br>
+Git helps is maintaining the history of the project.
+It maintains a record of what changes were made to a project , when and by whom.
+<br>Github is an online platform that hosts git repository.(Repository is a folder which saves all changes).<br><br>

 ## What is HacktoberFest?

 **`Hacktoberfest`** is an `open-source competition` open to everyone in our global community.
 Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skill levels are encouraged to complete the challenge.